 - Evaluator (i.e. a researcher/ university)

-- Where there is no city-level person, a statewide or county-level equivalent could be considered.
+- Where there is no city-level or county-level person, a statewide representative can be considered.

 ADDITIONAL PARTICIPATION REQUIREMENTS AND ELIGIBILITIES